Anggytriputra/Anggy_Portofolio/project_2/README.md

 - Major Goal
 - The Findings

-# What is The Current Problem
+# 1. What is The Current Problem?
 Some customers run the risk of default resulting in losses for the lender.